lucacros/2324_Projet2A_PedaleGuitare/README.md

 # Here you are in the 🛠️ Hardware Section
-You will find all specifications and things to re-create it.
+You will find all specifications and things to understand it.
 Enjoy your reading !
 (Camille L)💡

 ## 📖 Table of contents